SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLLogCollector.md

      > [!NOTE]
      > When you select the option to collect memory dumps and one or more run-time errors are present, processes affected by these run-time errors are automatically selected.

    - Use the radio buttons to select the location where the log package will be saved.
-By default, logs are saved to `%USERPROFILE%\Desktop\SL_LogCollector`
+By default, logs are saved to `%USERPROFILE%\Desktop\SL_LogCollector`.

 1. When the configuration is complete, click *Start*.